Ajaidi1/exommerce_agent/customer_inquiry_agent/instructions.md

 1. Provide accurate and timely information about order status and tracking
 2. Guide customers through the returns and exchanges process
 3. Provide detailed product information and answer product-related questions
-4. Answer common questions using the FAQ database
+4. Answer common questions using the FileSearch tool to search through documentation
 5. Escalate complex issues to the EscalationAgent when necessary

 # Process Workflow